 home > menu > about > committee & guests

 Born in 2008 in Borotalpada, a village near the border between Bengal and Orissa in India, Trimukhi Platform is dedicated to producing contemporary arts forms, building bridges between different worlds and stimulating the invention of out-of-the-common thought.
 This collective brings together 18 families from the Santhal village (Adivasi group — “first inhabitants” — or Aborigines of India) around the theatre director and philosopher Jean-Frédéric Chevallier and the producer Sukla Bar.
 So far they have organised together 8 Night of Theatre festivals, staged 12 theatre-dance-video performances, set up 5 sound installations, showcased 4 photography exhibitions, collaborated in 4 art installations and published 3 issues of Fabricate (Fabric of ) Arts • Fabrique de l’Art.
-They have invited to collaborate artists and philosophers from Canada, Colombia, Costa Rica, Cuba, Ecuador, France, The Netherlands, India, Japan, Mexico, Spain and South Africa.
+They have invited to collaborate artists and philosophers from Canada, Colombia, Costa Rica, Cuba, Ecuador, France, Germany, The Netherlands, India, Japan, Mexico and Spain.